PayEx/PayEx.EPi.Commerce.Payment/readme.md

 ## Prerequisites ##

-TODO: Agreement with PayEx?

 - EPiServer.CMS version 7.6.3 or higher
 - EPiServer.Commerce version 7.6.1 or higher
 - .NET Framework 4.5 or higher
+- You should also take a look at the [PayEx prerequisites](http://www.payexpim.com/quick-guide/prerequisites/)

 ## Installing the PayEx payment provider ##

+###Step 1###
-1. Download the EPiServer.Business.Commerce.Payment.PayEx package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
+Download the EPiServer.Business.Commerce.Payment.PayEx package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
 Add the package to your **Web project**.

+###Step 2###
-2. Download the EPiServer.Business.Commerce.Payment.PayEx.CommerceManager package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
+Download the EPiServer.Business.Commerce.Payment.PayEx.CommerceManager package from the [EPiServer NuGet feed](https://nuget.episerver.com/en/Feed/).
 Add the package to your **Commerce Manager project**.

+###Step 3###
+Build your project and browse to the web site

+## Configuring the PayEx payment provider ##
+###Step 1###
-3. Login to EPiServer Admin, click on the *Config* tab and click on the *Plug-in Manager* under *Tool Settings*.
+Login to EPiServer Admin, click on the *Config* tab and click on the *Plug-in Manager* under *Tool Settings*.
 Click on the *EPiServer.Business.Commerce.Payment.PayEx* plugin and fill in the following settings:

+TODO: C:\Users\karoline.klever\Dropbox\Jobb\PayEx\Screenshots\ModuleSettings.PNG

-**Merchants PayEx account number**: The merchants PayEx account number given to you by PayEx.
+**Merchants PayEx account number**: The merchants account number given to you by PayEx.

 **PayEx Encryption Key**: The encryption key generated in PayEx Admin

-4. TODO:Create PayExPayment meta klasse
+**Display individual order lines in PayEx**: If this option is selected, the customer will be able to view their order lines in PayEx when completing the purchase.
+This option only applies to payment methods that support the redirect method.
+The following screenshot shows how the orderlines are displayed:

+TODO: C:\Users\karoline.klever\Dropbox\Jobb\PayEx\Screenshots\OrderLines.PNG

+**Display customer address information in PayEx**: If this option is selected, the customer will be able to view their address information in PayEx when completing the purchase.
+This option only applies to payment methods that support the redirect method.
+The following screenshot shows how the address information is displayed:

+TODO: C:\Users\karoline.klever\Dropbox\Jobb\PayEx\Screenshots\CustomerAddress.PNG

+**Disable automatic payment method creation during initialization**: During initialization of the website, all the supported payment methods are added to the Commerce Manager automatically.
+If you wish to disable this functionality, you can select this option.

+###Step 2###
+Browse to your Commerce Manager, and do the following for all the payment methods you wish to use:

+**In the *Overview* tab**

+- Edit the name and description.
+- Set IsActive to true
+- If this is the default payment method, set IsDefault to true
+- Select the shipping methods available for this payment

+TODO: C:\Users\karoline.klever\Dropbox\Jobb\PayEx\Screenshots\PaymentMethodOverview.PNG

+**In the *Parameters* tab**

+- Set the *PayEx PriceArgsList* parameter to a valid value according to the [PayEx documentation](http://www.payexpim.com/technical-reference/pxorder/initialize8/).
+Instead of specifying the price as a number, set it to {0} as this will be replaced with the price of the order line items the customer is trying to purchase.
+Example value: *VISA={0},MC={0}*

+- If the *VAT* is constant, regardless of the items bought, the VAT can be set here.
+If the VAT differs from item to item, set this parameter to 0.
+Refer to **TODO** section for information on how VAT is set dynamically.

+- If you wish to pass any *AdditionalValues* to PayEx according to the [PayEx documentation](http://www.payexpim.com/technical-reference/pxorder/initialize8/), you can specify those values here.
+If the value you wish to pass in is a dynamic value, you can choose to specify them in code as described in the *Specifying the additionalValues parameter* section.

+TODO: C:\Users\karoline.klever\Dropbox\Jobb\PayEx\Screenshots\PaymentMethodParameters.PNG

+**In the *Markets* tab**

+- Select the markets for which this payment method should be available.

-## Implementing the payment methods ##
+## Using the PayEx payment provider ##

+How you use the PayEx payment provider depends on which payment methods you wish to use.
+The payment methods can be separated into two groups: The ones that support the PayEx *redirect model* and the ones that support the *direct model*.

+###What is the redirect model?###

+The redirect model states that the customer will be redirected from your Commerce website to PayEx.
+PayEx will collect the customers payment information before redirecting the customer back to your Commerce website.

-The following payment methods supports the redirect method:
+The following payment methods use the redirect model:

 - [Credit Card](http://www.payexpim.com/payment-methods/credit-cards/)
 - [PayPal](http://www.payexpim.com/payment-methods/paypal/)